solita/solita.github.com/_posts/2021-04-29-I-challenged-low-code-with-code.md

 ### Front-end

 There are many great alternatives for creating rich client applications.
-I've chosen Vaadin flow which enables very fast UI development.
-With Vaadin flow the UI is implemented at the backend and the actual client code is generated from the Kotlin / Java code.
-The UI Components generate events that you listen to e.g. value changed and so on.
-Vaadin takes care of the communication between the client application and the backend so you can just concentrate on writing the logic.
-I've also added karibu dsl library that enables structured coding style using the idea behind Kotlin's type-safe builders
+I've chosen Vaadin Flow which enables very fast UI development.
+With Vaadin Flow the UI is implemented at the backend and the actual client code is generated from the Kotlin / Java code.
+The UI Components generate events that you listen to e.g., value changed and so on.
+Vaadin takes care of the communication between the client application and the backend, so you can just concentrate on writing the logic.
+I've also added the Karibu-DSL library that enables structured coding style using the idea behind Kotlin's type-safe builders:

 > https://kotlinlang.org/docs/type-safe-builders.html